RuiGao9/Altum_PT_Footprint/README.md

 ## Document description
+1. `Altum-PT-Flyer.pdf`.
+This flyer shows a few important parameters for the sensor which we used to build the footprint model.

 ## Citation
 If you use this repository in your work, please cite it using the following DOI: